Charlotte Medical Malpractice Lawyers

 - Surgical Errors.
 Often referred to as “never events” because they should never occur, serious mistakes often happen in the operating room.
 Examples include errors during surgery that cause harm to other organs or body parts, operating on the wrong patient, operating on the wrong body part of a patient (for example, performing surgery on the left knee instead of the right knee), or leaving surgical tools and equipment inside the patient’s body.
 Recovery room and nursing staff may also fail to provide proper care after the surgery, which can result in serious infection or other harm.

 - Errors in the ER.
 Hospital emergency rooms are often where a critically ill patient first encounters the healthcare system.
-Medical professionals who perform hasty examinations or fail to communicate clearly with each other can cause errors in diagnosis, treatment or laboratory tests, for example.
+Medical professionals who perform hasty examinations or fail to communicate clearly with each other can cause errors in diagnosis, treatment, or laboratory tests, for example.
 Some seriously ill patients are mistakenly discharged when they should have been admitted to the hospital for treatment.

 - Communication and Charting Errors.
 Even a seemingly small mistake, such as transposing a patient’s birth date or recording an incorrect weight, can have serious implications.
 When information such as patient allergies or medications taken are not included in the patient’s chart, any healthcare provider who relies on the chart’s information runs the risk of causing serious harm.
 Problems may also arise when lab results are improperly communicated.
 Charting and information errors account for a significant number of the medical mistakes that occur in North Carolina and throughout the United States every year.

 - Anesthesia Errors.
 Though it is a requirement in many surgeries, anesthesia requires proper administration and careful monitoring to prevent patient harm.
 Potential mistakes include failing to review the patient’s medical history for possible complications, failing to document the patient’s allergies to certain medications, and failing to inform the patient of the need to follow certain pre-operative practices and the risks involved in not doing so.
-Other common anesthesia errors include administering too much anesthesia or not monitoring vital signs while the patient is “under.”
+Other common anesthesia errors include administering too much anesthesia, not enough anesthesia, or not monitoring vital signs while the patient is “under.”

 - Infections.
 The risk of infection is a constant source of concern in hospitals and other medical settings.
 When procedures are not carried out with meticulous attention to cleanliness, infections can result – and they can be life-threatening.
 Among the most common types of infections found in hospital settings include urinary tract infections from catheter placement and infections of surgical sites and entry sites from central lines inserted in the body to help administer medication.